 If your vehicle slows down more than 16 km/h (10 mph) below your set speed on an uphill, your speed control will disengage.
-"SPEED CONTROL CANCELED" will appear for 5 seconds in your message center.
 This is normal.
 Pressing RES/RSM/RESUME will re-engage it.

 Do not use the speed control in heavy traffic or on roads that are winding, slippery, or unpaved.